Spirals-Team/test4repair-experiments/results/math/49/jGenProg/readme.md

 Nb of EvoSuite Tests: 175

-Nb of Failing EvoSuite Tests: 175
+Nb of Failing EvoSuite Tests: 8

 ---
 #Seed: 3

 ## Patch 4 #  jGenProg+MinImpact With Seed 3

+jGenProg+MinImpact returns this patch in the first place

 org.apache.commons.math.util.OpenIntToDoubleHashMap : 399